Easy Read Information

 Chen, Y., Denby, C., Kreilkamp, B. A. K., Bracewell, M., Das, K., Marson, A. G., Keller, S. S. Altered large-scale resting-state functional networks in idiopathic generalised epilepsy.
 Presentation at European Congress for Epileptology (ECE), Vienna, Austria.
 August 2018.

 Taktak, A. IPEM's Medical Physics and Engineering Conference (MPEC), Esher, Surrey, 13-14 September 2017.

 Denby CE, Walsh E, Das H, Biswas S, Das K. Can fMRI reliably detect activation within the vicinity of an AVM?
-Poster.
-British Society of Neuroradiologists (BSNR) Annual Scientific Meeting.
+Poster at British Society of Neuroradiologists (BSNR) Annual Scientific Meeting.
 October 2016.